Matthew Williams, PhD

 Boston College, PhD, Sociology, 2010

 Wesleyan University, BA, Anthropology, 1996

-- International Studies Capstone Course: Global Civil Society and Social Movements
+- Global and International Studies Capstone Course: Global Civil Society and Social Movements

 - Sociology in a Global Age (Introduction to Sociology)

 - Matthew S. Williams.
 2016.
 “Strategic Innovation in US Anti-Sweatshop Movement.”
 Social Movement Studies.
 15 (3): 277-289.